dignifiedquire/pull-length-prefixed/README.md

 - `opts: Object`, optional
   - `maxLengthLength`: If provided, will not decode messages whose length section exceeds the size specified, if omitted will use the default of 147 bytes.
   - `maxDataLength`: If provided, will not decode messages whose data section exceeds the size specified, if omitted will use the default of 4MB.
-  - `onData(data: BufferList)`: Called for every chunk of data that is decoded from the stream
+  - `onData(data: Uint8ArrayList)`: Called for every chunk of data that is decoded from the stream
   - `lengthEncoder: Function`: See description above.

-Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`BufferList`](https://www.npmjs.com/package/bl) objects.
+Returns a [transform](https://gist.github.com/alanshaw/591dc7dd54e4f99338a347ef568d6ee9#transform-it) that yields [`Uint8ArrayList`](https://www.npmjs.com/package/uint8arraylist) objects.

 ## Contribute